+Documentation, including but not limited to eComparative analyses (required under 42 U.S.C. § 300gg-26(a)(8)(A))5 demonstrating that within each of the 6 classifications of benefits (and applicable sub-classifications), the as-written and in-operation processes, strategies, evidentiary standards, or other factors used in applying a NQTL are comparable to and applied no more stringently to mental health or substance disorder benefits than to medical/surgical benefits in the classification.
+(States should specify a subset of NQTL analyses carriers must have on hand or should provide in response to a specific request.)

+Additional Documents that may be Requested

-- Applicable state and federal statutes, rules, regulations and published sub-regulatory guidance - A list of all NQTLs imposed upon mental health or substance use disorder benefits within each classification of benefits (or applicable sub-classification), including the methodology used to determine those NQTLs.
-A state may focus its review on a subset of NQTLs rather than all NQTLs.
-(See reference link to DOL Self-Compliance Tool for a non-exhaustive list) Note: Due to the significant number of potential NQTLs, it is advised that the examiner selects a targeted subset or sample of NQTLs based on examination resources, state specific concerns, company common practices, etc. to avoid the review of hundreds of service variations.
-Additional NQTLs can be phased into the review as appropriate. - Utilization management manuals and utilization review documents such as: utilization review criteria; criteria hierarchies for performing utilization review; case management referral criteria; initial screening scripts and algorithms; policies relating to reviewer discretion; processes for identifying and evaluating clinical issues and utilizing performance goals - Notes and/or logs kept during utilization review, such as those describing: peer clinical review; telephonic consultations with attending providers; consultations with expert reviewers; clinical rationale used in approving or denying benefits; the selection of information deemed reasonably necessary to make a medical necessity determination; adherence to utilization review criteria and criteria hierarchy; professional judgment used in lieu of utilization review criteria; actions taken when incomplete information is received from attending providers - Company claim procedure manuals and bulletins/communications - Claims processor and customer services MHPAEA training materials - Company fraud, waste, and abuse policies and procedures - Internal company claim audit reports - Prescription drug formulary for each product/plan design - Prescription drug utilization management documentation
+Applicable state and federal statutes, rules, regulations and published sub-regulatory guidance

+A list of all-NQTL analyses requested for review that are imposed upon mental health or substance use disorder benefits within each classification of benefits (or an applicable classification or subclassification), including the methodology used to determine those NQTLs.
+A state may request focus its further NQTL subsets for review on a subset of NQTLs rather than all NQTLs where appropriate.
+States should review fFederal guidance for initial listing of includes four subsets., to include: (See reference link to DOL Self-Compliance Tool for a non-exhaustive list)

+Utilization management manuals and utilization review documents such as: utilization review criteria; criteria hierarchies for performing utilization review; case management referral criteria; initial screening scripts and algorithms; policies relating to reviewer discretion; processes for identifying and evaluating clinical issues and utilizing performance goals

+Notes and/or logs kept during utilization review, such as those describing: peer clinical review; telephonic consultations with attending providers; consultations with expert reviewers; clinical rationale used in approving or denying benefits; the selection of information deemed reasonably necessary to make a medical necessity determination; adherence to utilization review criteria and criteria hierarchy; professional judgment used in lieu of utilization review criteria; actions taken when incomplete information is received from attending providers

+Company claim procedure manuals and bulletins/communications

+Commented [A10]: Recommendation 2